 The first step is to cook up your veggies.
-I used a combination of red and yellow peppers, snow peas, broccoli, carrots and mushrooms.
+I used a combination of red and yellow peppers, snow peas, broccoli, carrots, and mushrooms.
 I also added some baby corn and water chestnuts into the mix for variety.
-While the veggies are cooking, I make a simple garlic and ginger sauce.
+While the veggies are cooking, I make a simple garlic sauce.
 The sauce gets poured over the veggies then is simmered until thickened.
 You can enjoy your veggie stir fry as-is, or over rice.

 - Sauté: In a wok or large skillet add 1 Tablespoon olive oil over medium high heat.
 Add bell pepper, peas, carrots, mushrooms, broccoli, baby corn, and water chestnuts.
 Sauté 2-3 minutes until veggies are almost tender.

 - Whisk: In a small bowl, whisk together soy sauce, garlic, brown sugar, sesame oil, chicken broth, and cornstarch.

 - Mix: Pour over veggies and cook until the sauce has thickened.